alexpaul/JavaScript/Promises.md

 ## Promises

-Promises works such that with an asynchronous block of code completes it will let me know and give me the result.
+Promises works such that when an asynchronous block of code completes it will let the caller know and provide a result.

 ```javascript
 function promiseTimeout(ms) {